 Our version of the Red String Bracelet is simple: it’s made of two kiln-fired red ceramic beads on a handcrafted circlet of tightly wound red thread.
 It is meant to be worn on your left wrist until it wears out and falls away.

 The red color is meant to symbolize protection and good luck.
 The ceramic beads of our Hatha Red String Bracelet represent the Sun, Ha, and the Moon, Tha, which together hold the energy of the bracelet in harmony.
-However, there are other types of Red String Bracelets, some with seven knots, some with other features.
+Although there are other types of Red String Bracelets, for instance some with seven knots, this has come to be the most popular.

 Many wearers believe that the Red String can ward off and absorb negative energy, protecting its wearer.
 In addition, it is used as a visual reminder for the wearer to provide help and love to those around them.

 At Pink Mango, we often get questions about the Hatha Red String Bracelet.
 Many people ask if it is a cult or part of Scientology—it is not.
 Others ask if it has to do with yoga, which it does not have a direct connection to.
 (However, people with these beliefs and hobbies may certainly choose to wear the bracelet!)

 Another common misconception is that the Red String Bracelet is only used within one culture, religion, or tradition.
 In fact, there are many different traditions that have similar beliefs surrounding the wearing red strings around the wrist, including Judaism, Buddhism, Hinduism, Chinese culture, Mexican/Latin American culture, and more.

 How to Wear and Use Your Red String Bracelet